caltechads/tfmate/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+See LICENSE.txt in this project for the license.